A 20-year time-out from mining for the North Fork Smith River and Rough and Ready Creek Watersheds and the Hunter Creek Headwaters

 Who holds existing mining claims in proposed withdrawal areas

-According to the BLM’s LR 2000 online data base, two mining companies and an association of claimants hold all but five of the existing mining claims in the two proposed withdrawal areas.
-The claims are held in large groups covering approximately 8,160 acres.
+According to the BLM’s LR 2000 online data base, two mining companies hold all but 1 of the existing mining claims in the two proposed withdrawal areas.
+The claims are held in large groups covering approximately 5,920 acres.
 They are:

 Red Flat Nickel Corporation holds 225 total claims.
 According to LR 2000, each is 20.66 acres in size.
 Red Flat Nickel’s claims are found in two separate locations.
 They are: